heejaechang/pyright/packages/vscode-pylance/README.md

 Pylance is an extension that works alongside Python in Visual Studio Code to provide performant language support.
 Under the hood, Pylance is powered by [Pyright](https://github.com/microsoft/pyright), Microsoft's static type checking tool.
 Using Pyright, Pylance has the ability to supercharge your Python IntelliSense experience with rich type information, helping you write better code faster.

+Pylance is the default language support for [Python in Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-python.python) and is shipped as part of that extension as an optional dependency.

 The Pylance name is a small ode to Monty Python's Lancelot who was the first knight to answer the bridgekeeper's questions in the Holy Grail.

 Quick Start
 ============
-1. Install the [Pylance extension](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) from the marketplace.
+1. Install the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) from the marketplace.
+Pylance will be installed as an optional extension.
 1. Open a Python (.py) file and the Pylance extension will activate.

-1. Select Yes when prompted to make Pylance the default language server.
-This will update your preferences, which you can also do manually by adding `"python.languageServer": "Pylance"` to your settings.json file using the text editor.
+Note: If you've previously set a language server and want to try Pylance, make sure you've set `"python.languageServer": "Default" or "Pylance"` in your settings.json file using the text editor, or using the Settings Editor UI.

 Features
 =========